Health in Senegal: Female genital mutilation

 About 20 percent of Senegalese women undergo female genital mutilation of some kind, with the most prevalent procedure being the removal of the tip of the clitoris, according to the National Program Against Female Genital Mutilation.
 It is not widespread among the Wolof or Serer, but is more common among the Fulani, the Diola, the Toucouleurs and the Mandingo.

 Births and fertility

 The birth rate in Senegal is about 36.19 births per 1000 people, according to a 2012 estimate.
 The fertility rate, according to 2007 estimates, is relatively high, with an average of five children per woman.
 Moreover, the infant mortality rate is 55.16 deaths per 1,000 live births, and the infant mortality rate of males is slightly higher than that of females.

 Abortion

 There are many cultural and social barriers that limit abortion in Senegal.
 Studies have shown that there is strong opposition, from both men and women, to women's individual choice and agency with abortions, family planning, and sexual health.
 Therapeutic abortion is allowed to protect a woman's health or life if threatened by pregnancy, but abortion of any other kind is banned.

+Cosmetic Surgery

+Senegalese women resort to cosmetic surgery abroad, particularly in Morocco, Tunisia, and Turkey.